Joshmantova/Spotify-EDA-in-Python/README.md

 #### I guess canadian pop is not that big in the top 50..
 Looks like only Shawn Mendes produces it.
-Let's see what else we're working with.
+Let's see what other features were included in this dataset.

 ```python